Pastoral Review

 3. To provide constructive feedback to the pastor.

-4. To afford the church leadership opportunity to share concerns about job performance and develop, in dialogue with the pastor and the team leader, and action plan for addressing these concerns going forward.
+4. To afford the church leadership opportunity to share concerns about job performance and develop, in dialogue with the pastor and the denominational leader, an action plan for addressing these concerns going forward.

 5. To review and update ongoing growth plans addressed in previous reviews.